 I am a freelance baseball writer living in Corvallis, Oregon.
-In truth, for the past 30 years I have been mainly a computer professional by day, but this site is devoted to the rest of my life.
+For the past 30 years I have been mainly a computer professional by day, but this site is devoted to the my sidelight.
 I spent my childhood in Connecticut, my college years in New York and several years in Rhode Island and Massachusetts before moving to Oregon in 1993.
 I am now happily joined by Jane, Maya, Drew, Cassius and Ivy in the idyllic/rainy Pacific Northwest.

 Dan and I have created a BLOG to talk about the book and topics related to the material therein.